sschultz9/Network-Analyzer-Documentation/README.md

 # Network-Analyzer-Documentation
-This is the documentation for our Network Analyzer program.
+Documentation for our network analyzer program.